2011 FC Dallas season: April

 FC Dallas began April with the first road game of 2011 at Columbus.
 Coach Schellas Hyndman made several changes to the starting lineup including the first starts for Rubén Luna and new acquisition Fabian Castillo.
 In the 33' for the second time in the first three games Dallas would go down to 10 men after Jackson was given 2 yellow cards within 1 minute.
 Dallas was able to hold the 0–0 tie until Andres Mendoza was awarded a penalty which was converted in the 54'.
 Columbus finished off the game in the 90'+1 with a goal from Eddie Gaven.

 On April 5 Daniel Hernandez was named the MLS W.O.R.K.S.
 Humanitarian of the month for April.
 Hernandez has done charity work for the Christopher and Dana Reeve Foundation after his brother Nico, who was a promising soccer player for SMU, was paralyzed in a car accident.

 The Colorado Rapids traveled to Dallas for an MLS Cup rematch on Friday April 8.
 Colorado who were previously unbeaten in the 2011 season would lose 3–0 with a goal from Ugo Ihemelu and a brace from David Ferreira.

 Following his two-goal performance against the Colorado Rapids David Ferreira was named the MLS Player of the Week for the 4th week.

 April 17 FC Dallas faced the Portland Timbers at the newly completed Jeld-Wen Field for the Timbers second home match in MLS.
 FC Dallas was off to a slow start trailing by 3 goals after the 55' including a goal by former FC Dallas striker Kenny Cooper.
 After Brek Shea was moved up to the left wing he was able to assist David Ferreira for his 3rd goal of the year in the 83'.
 Three minutes the duo was back on the attack as Ferreira was able to assist Shea for his first goal of the year.
 FC Dallas would run out of time as the game ended as a 3–2 loss for FC Dallas.

 The FC Dallas squad would remain in Portland the following week for training in preparation of FC Dallas' continued tour of the northwest.
-They would travel north of the U.S. border to face the Vancouver Whitecaps on Saturday, April 3 at Empire Field.
+They would travel north of the U.S. border to face Vancouver Whitecaps FC on Saturday, April 3 at Empire Field.
 The Whitecaps would open the scoring in the 25' taking a 1–0 lead.
 In the 55' a major blow was dealt to FC Dallas when David Ferreira was forced to be substituted after a challenge from Jonathan Leathers, which after the game was confirmed had fractured Ferreira's ankle.
 Just seconds after Ferreira was carried off of the pitch George John would score a goal to even the score from a corner kick with 10 men on the pitch for FC Dallas.
 Dallas would complete the comeback with an 83' goal from Eric Avila to secure the victory on the road.